Six Easy Pieces: interplays among dualities in 4d, 3d and 2d: 2d dualities

 \subsubsection{$2n+1$ fundamental and one antifundamental chirals}

 In this case the reduction is performed by assigning $R$ charge equal to one to the fields $\tilde Q_{2,3,4,5}$, while all the other charged fields have $R=0$.

 The field $\sigma$ in the superpotential of the four dimensional dual theory \eqref{Wmag2} is mapped through the duality map to the operator Pf $\tilde a$ on the electric side.
 The fields $R_{4,5}$ have $R$ charge 1 and disappear from the dual theory, leaving the $\sigma$ without interaction.
 It is then convenient to flip such field on the electric side.
 This gives rise to a Fermi $\Psi$ that flips the operator Pf $\tilde a$ in the 2d electric theory.
 The 2d $\mathcal{N}=(0,2)$ electric theory has therefore $J$-term $J_{\Psi} = \text{Pf } \tilde a$.
 We then deconfine the conjugate antisymmetric, as in the second quiver of Figure \ref{2dXX2Qt}, and we obtain a model without any $J$ (and $E$) terms and where $\tilde p^2=\tilde a$.

 Then we dualize the $\SU(2n)$ node, using the duality discussed in detail in {\bf Appendix 2} of \cite{Amariti:2024usp}, obtaining the third quiver in Figure \ref{2dXX2Qt}.
 The duality map in this case is read from the operator mapping $m_1 = \tilde q q$, $m_2 = \tilde p q$ and $b=q^{2n}$.
 The charges of the Fermi $\psi_{1,2}$ on the other hand are read from the $J$-terms $J_{\psi_1} = m_1 b$ and $J_{\psi_2} =m_2 b$.
 Consistently, these $J$-terms are the same we would have obtained by the twisted compactification of the 4d dual superpotential (\ref{Wmag2}) by following the 4d duality dictionary from the $R$ charge assignation given above, that corresponds to $\tilde R_{4,5} = 1$ and $R_{\tilde B_2}=2$.
 This is the same duality found in \cite{Jiang:2024ifv}, with the only difference of the Fermi flipper $\Gamma$ that is added on the electric side in \cite{Jiang:2024ifv} and that here is flipped and thus, correspondingly, we have its flipper, \emph{i.e.} a chiral singlet $m_1$, on the dual side.
+We summarize in the table below the charge assignation for the global symmetries of the first and the last quivers of Figure \ref{Wmag2}.

+\!\!In Figure \ref{2dXX2Qtfug} we specify the global fugacities for the initial and final theories.
+At the level of elliptic genera we have the following integral identity

+The special function $\theta$ is defined as $\theta(z;q) = (z;q)_{\infty} (q z^{-1};q)_{\infty}$.
+For shortness we keep implicit the second argument that is always $q$.
+Here, as in the previous section for the case of the superconformal index, we introduced a short notation for the gauge integrals.
+Again, in this notation the matter content and the corresponding representations are encoded in the square brakets.
+The arguments in $\mathcal{I}_{\SU(2n)}$ and $\mathcal{I}_{\USp(2n-2)}$ are separated by a semicolon if they transform under different representations.
+On the l.h.s. we have the elliptic genus of the $\SU(2n)$ gauge theory with $2n+1$ fundamental chirals, one antifundamental chiral and one conjugate antisymmetric